IIT-CCHT/MAPS-dataloader/README.md

 ## Installation and dependencies

-Code in 'dataloader.ipynb' runs on the dataset provided at [MAPS dataset](https://huggingface.co/datasets/CCHT-IIT/Palaeochannels).
+Code in `dataloader.ipynb` runs on the dataset provided at [MAPS dataset](https://huggingface.co/datasets/CCHT-IIT/Palaeochannels).

-The required packages are liste in the 'requirements.txt'
+The required packages are liste in the `requirements.txt`.

 ## Description